oscrim/perseverance/README.md

 ## Usage

+To use the generic type that implements Persist use the feature *types*.

 Here is an example implementation for having simple persistency for a textfile that can, either be saved directly or on a set interval.